nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The format of the input is wrong

 > 1a1.
-TaskManager shows an error and prompts the user again reiterating the correct command format
+TaskManager shows an error and prompts the user again reiterating the correct command format <br>
 > Use Case resumes at step 1.

 1a.
 The list of tasks is empty